Skip to main content

 Note it's important that the main job and the agent jobs have the same environment and the same source code.
 They start around the same time.
 And, once the main job completes, all the agents will be stopped.

 It's also important to note that an Nx Cloud agent isn't a machine but rather a long-running process that runs on a machine.
-I.e., Nx Cloud doesn't manage your agents--you need to do it in your CI config (check out CI examples below).
+I.e., Nx Cloud doesn't manage your agents - you need to do it in your CI config (check out CI examples above).

 Nx Cloud is an orchestrator.
 The main job tells Nx Cloud what you want to run, and Nx Cloud will distribute those tasks across the agents.
 Nx Cloud will automatically move files from one agent to another, from the agents to the main job.